RobertTalbert/discretecs/design-notes/mth225-learning-objectives.md

   - Determine whether two propositions are logically equivalent by using a truth table.
   - Explain the differences between a predicate and a proposition.
   - Determine the domain and truth set of a predicate.
+  - Determine the truth value of existentially and universally quantified predicates, and determine if a predicate is underdetermined.
+  - Determine the truth value of a double-quantified predicate.
+  - State the negation of a quantified predicate.
 - Module 3: Sets and Functions
+  - Determine whether a set is finite or infinite.
+  - Identify "famous" sets corresponding to their notation: The empty set, the natural numbers, the whole numbers, the integers, and the rational, real, and complex numbers.
+  - Given a set in roster form, rephrase the set in set-builder notation; and vice versa.
+  - Given a set in either roster or set-builder form and an object, determine whether the object is a member of the set.
+  - State the definition of "subset" and given two sets, determine if one is a subset of the other.
+  - State the definition of "equality" of sets, and given two sets, determine if they are equal.
+  - Given a finite set, write its power set.
+  - Given a finite set, state its cardinality.
+  - Given two sets, find their intersection, union, difference, symmetric difference, and Cartesian product.
+  - Given a set and its universal set, find its complement.
+  - State the definition of a function between two sets.
+  - Given a mapping between two sets, determine whether or not it is a function.
+If it is, state the domain, range, and codomain.
+  - State the definitions of injective, surjective, and bijective functions.
+  - Given a function between two sets, determine whether it is injective, surjective, or bijective.
+  - Compute outputs using the floor, ceiling, factorial, `DIV`, and `MOD` functions.
 - Module 4: Combinatorics
+  - State the Additive Principle and use it to count the number of arrangements in an appropriate setting.
+  - State the Multiplicative Principle and use it to count the number of arrangements in an appropriate setting.
+  - Define the binomial coefficient in terms of the solution to a counting problem.
+  - State the recurrence relation that defines the binomial coefficient.
+  - State the closed formula for the binomial coefficient $\binom{n}{k}$
+  - Compute values of the binomial coefficient using recursion, Pascal's Triangle, and the closed formula.
+  - Count the number of permutations of a group of objects and the number of $k$-permutations from a set of $n$ objects.
+  - Use the "stars and bars" method to count the number of ways to distribute objects among a group.
+  - State the Principle of Inclusion and Exclusion and use it to count complex arrangements.
+  - Given a counting problem, identify which method is most appropriate which are not appropriate.
 - Module 5: Sequences, Recursion, and Induction
+  - Compute values in a sequence defined as a closed formula.
+  - Compute values in a sequence defined as a recurrence relation.
+  - Given a finite sum, rewrite it using sigma notation; given sigma notation, calculate the sum.
+  - Given a sequence, identify it as arithmetic or geometric; then find closed-form and recursive expressions for the sequence.
+  - Determine a recurrence relation for a given recursive sequence.
+  - Given a proposed solution for a recurrence relation, prove or disprove that it solves the relation.
+  - Use the characteristic roots method to solve a second-order linear homogeneous recurrence relation.
+  - State the Principle of Mathematical Induction and explain in basic terms how and why it works.
+  - Set up the framework for a mathematical proof using Mathematical Induction:
+    - Identify the predicate
+    - Establish the base case
+    - State the inductive hypothesis
+    - State what should be proven in the inductive step and outline how the proof would unfold
+  - Perform a critical analysis of a written proof by mathematical induction.
+  - Construct a clear and correct mathematical proof using mathematical induction.